 - a.
-We decided to annually conduct a supply chain survey with direct suppliers using the EICC/GeSI Conflict Minerals Reporting Template.
-With this template, we surveyed our direct suppliers to identify the smelters and refiners supplying 3TG for use in products contracted to be manufactured for IIJ and collected the results from all of them. - b.
+We decided to annually conduct a supply chain survey with direct suppliers using the CMRT.
+With this template, we surveyed our direct suppliers to identify the smelters and refiners supplying 3TG for use in products contracted to be manufactured for IIJ, and collected the results from all of them. - b.
 We reviewed all responses from our direct suppliers and identified inconsistent, incomplete, or inaccurate responses. - c.
-We compared the smelters that were identified by the suppliers against the list of facilities which have received a "DRC conflict free" designation from the Conflict Free Smelter Program (CFSP).
+We compared the smelters and refiners that were identified by the suppliers against the list of Conflict Free Smelter Program (CFSP) compliant smelters and refiners.

 - d.
 We conducted an assessment of the risk of 3TG being used by our suppliers.
-The assessment consisted of analyzing survey results from our suppliers and inquiring about the suppliers own due diligence programs related to 3TG. - e.
-We continue to make efforts to establish a company-level grievance mechanism as an early-warning risk-awareness system by providing an email address where suppliers may send messages concerning issues on conflict minerals.

-(iii) Design and implement a strategy to respond to identified risks:

-- a.
-We reported to the members of the Board of Directors i) the procedures and results of our RCOI, ii) the measures and results of our due diligence and, iii) the steps we have taken to improve our due diligence and mitigate the risk that our necessary 3TG benefit armed groups. - b.
-We strengthened our engagement with direct suppliers by meeting with each of them to discuss measures on how to improve accuracy of information collected from their suppliers.

-(iv) Carry out third-party audit of smelter/refiner due diligence practices.
+The assessment consisted of analyzing survey results from our suppliers and inquiring about the suppliers own due diligence programs related to 3TG. - (iii) Design and implement a strategy to respond to identified risks: - a.
+We reported to the members of the Board of Directors i) the procedures and results of our RCOI, ii) the measures and results of our due diligence and, iii) the steps we have taken and will continue to improve our due diligence and mitigate the risk that our necessary 3TG benefit armed groups. - b.
+We strengthened our engagement with direct suppliers by meeting with each one of them to discuss measures on how to improve accuracy of information collected from their suppliers. - (iv) Carry out third-party audit of smelter/refiner due diligence practices. - a.

-a.
 IIJ is a downstream consumer of 3TG and is many steps removed from smelters and refiners that provide minerals and ores.
 We do not directly source any minerals, including 3TG, directly from mines, smelters or refiners.
 Therefore, we did not perform direct audits of smelters and refiners within the supply chain.
-As a result, our due diligence efforts relied on cross-industry initiatives such as CFSP, supplier engagement and the CMRT.

-(v) Report annually on supply chain due diligence:

-- a.
-Our Disclosure Committee has verified and approved the submission of Form SD and the Conflict Minerals Disclosure Report for the reporting period from January 1 to December 31, 2015 to the SEC. - b.
-We will continue to publicly report our policies and improvements on our due diligence by submitting Form SD and the Conflict Minerals Disclosure Report to the SEC.
+As a result, our due diligence efforts relied on cross-industry initiatives such as CFSP, supplier engagement and the CMRT. - (v) Report annually on supply chain due diligence: - a.
+Our Disclosure Committee has verified and approved the submission of Form SD and the Conflict Minerals Report for the reporting period from January 1 to December 31, 2016 to the SEC. - b.
+We will continue to publicly share our Conflict Minerals Policy and Form SD with Conflict Minerals Report on our Website.

-C. Future due diligence measures to be performed
+C. Future Due Diligence Measures to be Performed